rhcarvalho/pytest-subprocess-example/README.md

 Use `git checkout [hash]` to change into a given commit, replacing "[hash]" with a value from the `git log` command above.

+## reusable_program_test.py and reusable_program.py

+There is an alternative strategy that avoids using `subprocess`: instead, we focus our testing in the parts of the program that have no side effects (e.g. reading from *stdin* and writing to *stdout*).
+These tests are much faster to run and less error prone.

+We then use our code as a library and add another layer on top of it that does the interaction with the user by asking for values and then printing the result.

+Among other benefits, this let's you easily reuse components of your code.
+For example, there could be two alternative ways to interact with the program like a command line and a Web interface, while the core logic is shared.

 <!--

 ## Origin